 Keep in mind that you could also be responsible for other types of assessment fees, including the Global Acquirer Program Support Fee, which applies to transactions accepted by US merchants involving credit cards that are issued outside of the U.S.

-Note that these each of these fees represents 1% or less of your total sale from the credit card companies.
+Note that these each of these fees is 1% or less of your total sale from the credit card companies.
 And while that likely won’t break the bank, each fee still takes a little something away from your bottom line.

 How Third Party Processors Deal With International Processing